-The new MDR document is 174 pages in length and more detailed than the MDD.
-There are 42 implementing acts and 12 delegating acts to modify/amend it.
+The new MDR document is 174 pages long and more detailed than the MDD.
+In addition, there are 42 implementing acts and 12 delegating acts to modify/amend it.

 The Active Implantable Medical Devices Directive (AIMD) is also integrated into the MDR.
-AIMD also has a lot of content that did not exist previously, but besides that, there is still a lot more content that didn’t exist before.
+AIMD also has a lot of content that did not exist previously; besides that, a lot more content still needs to exist.

 The new regulations are much more detailed and much longer than the previous MDD, which was 60 pages long, with more than 100 articles in 10 chapters, and 17 annexes (80 pages).

-The device meets these criteria, and the manufacturer must meet these criteria to receive the required surveillance reports for the device.
-Device manufacturers must ensure that the device meets the criteria of this criteria.
+The device meets these criteria, and the manufacturer must meet these criteria to receive the required surveillance reports.
+Therefore, device manufacturers must ensure that the device meets the criteria.

 What is a Post-Market Clinical Follow-up (PMCF)?